florian-drawitsch/FluoEM/README.md

 ### Prerequisites

-The FluoEM code package is written in Matlab, so you will need Matlab license to run it.
+The FluoEM code package is written in [Matlab](https://mathworks.com/), so you will need Matlab license to run it.
 You do not need any additional Matlab toolboxes on top of that, the matlab core libraries are sufficient.

+Furthermore, much of the FluoEM code is designed to manipulate neurite skeleton representations.
+By default, FluoEM comes with i/o functionality for [webKnossos](https://webknossos.org/) skeleton (.nml) files.
+While in principle FluoEM can be adapted to work with other skeleton formats, you might want to use FluoEM in combination with webKnossos to avoid the need for adaption.

 ### Installing